Lokathor/beryllium/README.md

     Either run it as is with `sudo` for a default install (to `/usr/local/lib`) or adjust it to fit your needs.
 Linux programmer are all pros, right?

-Also, somewhat related, you'll probably want to the the [window_subsystem](https://doc.rust-lang.org/reference/attributes.html#crate-only-attributes) to "windows" in your programs.
-Just add this to the top of your program:
+Also, somewhat related, you'll probably want to set the [window_subsystem](https://doc.rust-lang.org/reference/attributes.html#crate-only-attributes) to "windows" in your beryllium programs.
+Just add this to the top of the main file of any binary or example:

 ```rust
 #![cfg_attr(not(debug_assertions), windows_subsystem = "windows")]
 ```

-We only want it enabled without `debug_assertions` though, because when it's configured you don't have a default console so you can't print debug messages.
+Note that we only want it enabled when `debug_assertions` are not active.
+If it's configured you don't have a default console _at all_ so you can't print debug messages.
+We only need to set it with the version we plan to ship to users.

 ## License